 “Quite frankly, I’m confident that the seizure I had in 2016 was a physical manifestation of everything that was building in me for years and reaching a boiling point,” Bailey said.
 “My body just shut down.”

 Successful program for veterans with PTSD is being ‘threatened’Nov.
 10, 201904:27

 In the summer of 2016, Bailey was medically retired from the U.S. Army — a scary life transition for a man who had no intention of retiring from the military.
 He began getting help for his PTSD, and he eventually found a new job with the USO (United Service Organizations), where he served as a “transition coach” helping veterans returning home to civilian life.

-In early December, Bailey will start a new job with ResCare, a company that helps underprivileged people find jobs and become self-sufficient.
+In 2019, Bailey began a job with ResCare, a company that helps underprivileged people find jobs and become self-sufficient.

 “After my time in Iraq and Afghanistan, seeing how challenging life can be for people who are born into that level of poverty, I’ll go so far as to say that this is a bit of a calling for me,” Bailey said.

 Today, the Bailey family — eight members strong with their newest addition, Madden — lives in DuPont, Washington, about 50 miles south of Seattle.
 While they have closed the active duty chapter of their lives, the family never misses an opportunity to celebrate life — and enjoy heaping helpings of bright green Mike Wazowski cake.